MrYland3r/MachineMancala/README.md

 # MachineMancala

 This is a project with the purpose of introducing a model that can learn how to play Mancala over time and get better at it.
-The code runs in python as a .py program and is currently under development :)
+The code runs in python as a .py program

 ## Development